jamestucker1988/linters_ruby/README.md

 ```

-step1 ruby  bin/main.rb
+step1 ruby  bin/main.rb <name or path of the file>
-step2 Enter the name of path or file_name
 ```

-In this case a bug file resides in "lib/bug.rb" created for the reviewers to check the code, hence Enter lib/bug.rb at step 2.
+In this case a bug file resides in "lib/bug.rb" created for the reviewers to check the code, hence Enter lib/bug.rb.

-Running the desired file without any additional argument will ask for filepath or name of file.

 ![screenshot](assets/linter.png)

-At the end of each return, the user will be informed about the number of detected cases with line number and error type,
+At the end of each run, the user will be informed about the number of detected cases with line number and error type,

 ![screenshot](assets/linter1.png)